AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 * You can use `LLAMA_HIP_UMA=1` for unified memory for APUs but it'll be slower if you don't use it
 * `uname -a` , `dkms status` and `apt list | grep rocm | grep '\[installed\]'` to get version numbers of kernel and libs
 * If you can't get ROCm working, Vulkan is a universal/easy option, but gains and should still give decent gains over CPU inference

+(2024-09 Update: llama.cpp ROCm inference speeds basically haven't changed so I haven't gone and done updates.
+CUDA is a bit faster w/ FA and Graph support, so has an even bigger lead)

 Let's run some testing with [TheBloke/Llama-2-7B-GGUF](https://huggingface.co/TheBloke/Llama-2-7B-GGUF) (Q4_0).